pycontribs/ruyaml/README.rst

 ::

+  0.12.17 (2016-11-15):
+   - only the RoundTripLoader included the Resolver that supports YAML 1.2 now all loaders do (reported by mixmastamyk)

   0.12.16 (2016-11-13):
    - allow dot char (and many others) in anchor name Fix issue 72 (reported by Shalon Wood)